 What can you do to genuinely help someone else & make a positive difference?

 The very act of being kind to others (when genuine & not for personal gain or the expectation for it to be reciprocated) releases oxytocin into our system (warm, fuzzy feelings) #yeahbaby.

 More of that please, much better internal chemistry than a cocktail of cortisol & adrenaline thanks!

 Strategy 8: Control the Controllables

 ....as a wise man called Winston once said.
 Just so we are clear, I am not referring to the wierd boy child doll that Jack Whitehall's father takes on holiday!
 Think nodding dog.....Churchill, that's the one!

 How do we control the controllables then?!
 We have to do that thing people don't like doing called, letting go!!
 Eugh, there, I said it & I know you are not keen!!

 Control is an illusion!
-The only thing we can really truly control (other than budgets) is yes, you guessed it.......ourselves!
-Our emotions!
+The only thing we can really truly control (other than budgets) is yes, you guessed it.......how we take care of ourselves!

 Trying to ascertain a 100% guaranteed outcome over anything only leads to anxiety.
-We have to go with the flow at times.
-We have to trust ourselves & others.
+We have to learn to go with the flow at times.
+We have to learn to trust ourselves & others.
 Even if it's not perfect.
+Good enough is often good enough.
 Yes you heard that right & it's coming from a recovering perfectionist!